sparkpointio/sparkdefi-whitepaper/WHITEPAPER.md

 **4. Governance Incentives**

-SFUEL holders who participates in SparkDefI governance for its continuous and sustained improvement and growth are entitled to SFUEL rewards.
+SFUEL holders who participates in SparkDeFi governance for its continuous and sustained improvement and growth are entitled to SFUEL rewards.

 ### Vesting Schedule